-These are the most common causes of underarm hyperpigmentation and what to do about them, according to Dr. Rapu.
+These are the most common causes (and solutions!) of underarm hyperpigmentation, according to Dr. Rapu.

 The most common repetitive motion?
 Shaving, of course.
-Ongoing irritation can be a major trigger for hyperpigmentation so if this is a concern for you, you’ll want to make sure you’re following all the steps mentioned above in section one.
+Ongoing irritation can be a major trigger for hyperpigmentation.
+If this is a concern for you, you’ll want to make sure you’re following all the steps mentioned in the first section.

 Dr. Rapu reiterates that if this is a chronic issue for patients, she often recommends trying other hair removal methods like gentle waxing or hair-removal creams.
 If you choose to go the professional route, you can look into laser hair reduction or electrolysis.
 That said, if you have a deeper skin tone, you should discuss possible risks with your provider and make sure they understand the needs of your skin type.
-These procedures are safe when done correctly, but done incorrectly could potentially make hyperpigmentation worse (or even cause hypopigmentation, in which the pigment in the skin lightens).
+These procedures are safe when done correctly, but when done incorrectly, they could make hyperpigmentation worse (or even cause hypopigmentation, in which the skin lightens).

 According to Dr. Rapu, irritation or even allergic reaction can occur in response to certain deodorants or antiperspirants.
 This may stimulate melanin production in some clients.